wdporter/i-am-that-vuepress/46-awareness-of-being-is-bliss/readme.md

 You are yourself, you know yourself, you love yourself.
 Whatever the mind does, it does for the love of its own self.
 The very nature of the self is love.
-It is loved, loveïng and loveäble.
+It is loved, loving and lovable.
 It is the self that makes the body and the mind so interesting, so very dear.
 The very attention given to them comes from the self.

 **Q:**&ensp;If the self is not the body nor the mind, can it exist without the body and the mind?

 **M:**&ensp;Yes, it can.
-It is a matter of actual experiënce that the self has beïng independent of mind and body.
+It is a matter of actual experience that the self has being independent of mind and body.
-It is beïng, awareness, bliss.
+It is being, awareness, bliss.
-Awareness of beïng is bliss.
+Awareness of being is bliss.

-**Q:**&ensp;It may be a matter of actual experiënce to you, but it is not my case.
+**Q:**&ensp;It may be a matter of actual experience to you, but it is not my case.
-How can I come to the same experiënce?
+How can I come to the same experience?
 What practices to follow, what exercises to take up?

 **M:**&ensp;To know that you are neither body nor mind, watch yourself steadily and live unaffected by your body and mind, completely aloof, as if you were dead.